cover image - Radiography for Veterinary Professionals, Nurses, and Technicians - Elsevier E-Book on VitalSource, 8th Edition

 • Broad coverage of radiologic science, physics, imaging, and protection provides you with the foundation needed to develop good imaging technique

-• Part One
+• Part One Diagnostic Imaging

-Section 1: The Technical Side of Imaging
+Section One: The Technical Side of Imaging

 1. The Basics of Atoms and Electricity

-2. Diagnostic Xray Production
+2. Diagnostic X-Ray Production

 3. Radiation Safety and Protection